What’s the Xero Shoes Z Trail Good for?

-One of the most popular and admirable highlights of the Xero Shoes Z Trail is the easy flex, adjustable Z-pattern Velcro straps with plastic buckles that confidently secures a foot-hugging fit that adapts to precise movements of the foot, and like the outsole, are built to last!
+One of the most admirable features of the Z Trail is the easy flex, adjustable Z-pattern Velcro straps with plastic buckles that secures a foot-hugging fit that adapts to precise movements of the foot, and like the outsole, are built to last!

 When it comes to comfort, the strapping system definitely gets a stamp of approval!
 The straps and buckles feel incredibly soft and smooth against your skin and gives a light, fast feel that also helps keep your feet flexing, expanding and engaging, getting the feet to participate more fully in the way that they should, which is necessary and important for foot strength progress to grow and be sustained.